j-hil/findroots/README.md

 Good way to practice using python to manipulate and present numerical data.
 Plus I just missed doing maths.

 Original project material (including MATLAB code) can be found in [old](old/)

+## Rough

+New things this project has allowed me to experiment with:
+* numpy and matplotlib usage
+* numerical methods (obvs)
+* notebooks
+* using mypy with stubs